The Uniform Mordell-Lang Conjecture: Applying equidistribution

-where $L_{-} = [-1]^*L$, is contained in $X'(\IQbar)$, for some proper Zariski closed $X' \subsetneq X$ with $\deg_L(X') < c_2''$. \end{prop} The basic idea to prove this proposition is similar to the proof of Proposition~\ref{PropHtIneqStep1}, \textit{i.e.} to put all $(A,L)$ and $X$ into (\textit{finitely many}) families over the components of the \textit{restricted} Hilbert scheme from \eqref{EqHilbSchemeOpenLocusFamily}.
-The core of this section is the result in family Proposition~\ref{PropEqDistStep1Aux}.
+is contained in $X'(\IQbar)$ for a proper Zariski closed $X' \subsetneq X$ with $\deg_L(X') < c_2''$. \end{prop} The main idea of the proof this proposition is similar to that of the proof of Proposition~\ref{PropHtIneqStep1}: We put the various pairs of polarized abelian varieties $(A,L)$ and subvarieties $X \subset A$ into finitely many families over the components of the \textit{restricted} Hilbert scheme constructed in \eqref{EqHilbSchemeOpenLocusFamily}.
+The technical core of this section is a related result for each such family (Proposition ~\ref{PropEqDistStep1Aux}).
+To achieve the uniformity as stated, we need to do however also a careful bookkeeping.